Syllabus

 Description

-• study of the science of sound, hearing, and psychoacoustics
+• critical listening, deep listening, science of sound, hearing, and psychoacoustics

-• creation of sound design works utilizing readily available tools and techniques.
+• creation of sound design works utilizing audio tools and techniques.

 Objectives & Student Learning Outcomes